Raj Tarun

 Raj Tarun (born 11 May 1992) is an Indian actor who works in Telugu films.
-Tarun debuted with the 2013 film Uyyala Jampala for which won SIIMA Award for Best Male Debut (Telugu) for the film.
+Tarun debuted with Uyyala Jampala (2013) for which won SIIMA Award for Best Male Debut – Telugu.

 He has appeared in many successful films including Cinema Choopistha Mava, Kumari 21F, Eedo Rakam Aado Rakam, Andhhagadu, Lover, Kittu Unnadu Jagratha and Iddari Lokam Okate.

-Career
+Early life and career

-Raj Tarun has acted in 52 short films, and dreamt of becoming a film director.
+Raj Tarun was born in Prahaladapuram, Visakhapatnam, India.
+He has acted in 52 short films, and dreamt of becoming a film director.
 He also worked on the screenplay and dialogues for his first film Uyyala Jampala.
 He won the Best Debutant Actor award at the South Indian International Movie Awards in 2014, for Uyyala Jampala.

-In 2015, he acted in Cinema Choopistha Mava and Kumari 21F, and received praises for his performance.
+In 2015, he acted in Cinema Choopistha Mava and Kumari 21F, and received praise for his performances.
 He has appeared in many successful films including Kumari 21F, Eedo Rakam Aado Rakam, Andhhagadu, Lover, Kittu Unnadu Jagratha and Iddari Lokam Okate.

 In 2021, he played the lead in Anubhavinchu Raja.
-In 2022, he appear next in Stand Up Rahul.
+In 2022, he appeared in Stand Up Rahul.

+His next film, Paanch Minar, directed by Ramesh Kadumula, was launched in 2024 where he stars alongside Rashi Singh.